mehulagg/gitlab/doc/user/group/epics/index.md

 ## Permissions

-Access to view an epic or an issue allows you to view the issue in the epic issue list.
+If you have access to view an epic and an issue added to that epic, you can view the issue in the epic's issue list.

-Access to edit an epic or an issue allows you to either add the issue to or remove it from the epic.
+If you have access to edit an epic and an issue added to that epic, you can add the issue to or remove it from the epic.

 Note that for a given group, the visibility of all projects must be the same as the group, or less restrictive.
 That means if you have access to a group's epic,